 You can see there are many migraine triggers.
 When you work with a functional medicine practitioner to figure out what your triggers are then treatment is more focussed and more likely to succeed.
 Because there are so many triggers, I’m going to discuss two of these triggers to keep this article shorter.
 I will discuss some of other triggers in part 2.

 Leaky gut and inflammation

 Your gut is a hollow tube that is supposed to be tightly regulated.
 It’s supposed to keep toxins inside the tube to excrete later and let good nutrients from food into the blood so your body and mind can functional well.
 If you have leaky gut (intestinal permeability) toxic chemicals can leak into the blood.
 The toxic chemicals would include toxic proteins from food as well as toxins from bacteria from inside the gut (lipopolysaccharides or LPS).
 This creates inflammation (swelling) and can, in turn, trigger migraines.

-Food Intolerances, an imbalance between good and bad bacteria in the gut, gut conditions, and an overgrowth of bacteria in the small intestine (SIBO), can all cause leaky gut.
+Food Intolerances, an imbalance between good and bad bacteria in the gut, gut conditions, can all cause leaky gut.
 All of these potential causes should be investigated thoroughly with proper lab testing and health questionnaires.

 - Food intolerances